BelalMuhammed/Nutrifast/README.md

 ## Features

-- 🛒 **Cart & Wishlist**: Add, remove, and auto-load items with persistent state.
+- 🛒 **Cart & Wishlist**: Persistent cart/wishlist with add/remove and auto-load.
 - 🔒 **Authentication**: Secure login, registration, and session management.
 - 📦 **Order Management**: View, track, and manage your orders.
 - 🥗 **Product Catalog**: Browse meals, filter by calories, categories, and more.